DEFRA/software-development-standards/docs/standards/kubernetes_standards.md

 ### Use a managed Kubernetes service
 Managed Kubernetes services such as Azure Kubernetes Service (AKS) in Azure or Elastic Kubernetes Service (EKS) in AWS are used as opposed to any IaaS Kubernetes implementation.

-This is because managed Kubernetes services abstract the maintenence and configuration of master nodes to the cloud provider, meaning teams only need to support the worker nodes where services run.
+This is because managed Kubernetes services abstract the maintenance and configuration of master nodes to the cloud provider, meaning teams only need to support the worker nodes where services run.
 Maintaining a full Kubernetes cluster can be very complicated and requires a high level of in depth Kubernetes and networking knowledge which can be a barrier to entry for some teams.
 Using a managed service significantly reduces this complexity.

 ### Use Helm for packaging deployments
 [Helm](https://helm.sh/) is a tool to bundle individual Kubernetes configuration files into single deployable packages.
 This significantly reduces the complexity of configuring a cluster and deploying applications to it.

-Helm 3 must be used and teams should never use Helm 2 due to security risk introduced by running Tiller in a cluster.
+Helm >=3 must be used and teams should never use Helm 2 due to security risk introduced by running Tiller in a cluster.

 Teams are also encouraged to use a Helm Library chart to reduce duplication of Helm charts across multiple services.
-Such as [this one](https://github.com/DEFRA/ffc-helm-library) used by the Future Farming and Countryside Programme (FFC).
+Such as [this one](https://github.com/DEFRA/ffc-helm-library) used by the Farming and Countryside Programme (FCP).

 ### Use ConfigMaps for configuration
 Configuration for an application running in a pod should be passed to the pod via a `ConfigMap` Kubernetes resource.
 The `ConfigMap` is more flexible than just using environment variables alone, and as well as supporting file based values, allows decoupling of pod definitions from configuration definitions.

-Environment specific values should be overriden during the Helm deployment.
+Environment specific values should be overridden during the Helm deployment.

 Sensitive values should never be passed to a `ConfigMap`.

 ### Secrets
 Where possible, secrets should not be stored within an application or Kubernetes pod.
-Instead, when communicating with supported cloud infrastructure, clusters should use [AAD Pod Identity](https://github.com/Azure/aad-pod-identity) in Azure or [IAM role for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) in AWS.
+Instead, when communicating with supported cloud infrastructure, clusters should use [Entra ID Workload Identities](https://learn.microsoft.com/en-us/azure/aks/workload-identity-overview?tabs=dotnet) in Azure or [IAM role for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) in AWS.

 When secrets in a pod are unavoidable, for example when a third party API key is needed, secrets should be injected into pods during deployment.

-**Note** the precise mechanism for managing this is still being reviewed with in a collaboration between Cloud Technology Working Group (CTWG), Future Farming and Countryside Programme (FFC) and Europe and Trade Delivery Portfolio (EuTDP).

-This document will be updated when an agreement is reached.

-The Kubernetes `Secrets` resource type must not be used as data is only Base64 encrypted.
+> Note: the Kubernetes `Secrets` resource type stores data as Base64 encoded as opposed to encryption.
+Ensure appropriate access controls are in place for reading cluster secrets.

 ### Labels
 Labels are intended to be used to specify identifying attributes of objects that are meaningful and relevant to users, but do not directly imply semantics to the core system.